lfo-calculator/hawaii/data/README.md

 - `applies`, and
 - `violation`.

+Additionally, each entry may contain the following *optional* fields:
+- `needs`.

-The `applies` field allows separating regulations into different categories.
-Intuitively, it answer the question "which violations does this regulation apply to".
+The `applies` field answers the question "which violations does this regulation apply to".

-- `0`: this regulation doesn't contain any penalties
+- `0`: this regulation doesn't establish any penalties for any violation
-- `self`: this regulation contains within itself the associated penalty
+- `self`: this regulation describes a violation *and* the associated penalty
-- `(X..Y)`: this is a "range" regulation but establishes penalties for violation `X` (included) to violation `Y` (included).
+- `(X..Y)`: this is a "range" regulation, and establishes penalties for violation `X` (included) to violation `Y` (included).
-- `*`: this is a "wildcard" regulation, which describes no infraction, but establishes penalties for all violations *within* a specific statute.
+- `*`: this is a "wildcard" regulation, and establishes penalties for all violations *within* a specific statute.

 The `violation` field is a boolean that indicates whether the regulation describes an enforceable violation; a regulation appears in the user interface if and only if it is also a violation.

+The `needs` field describes additional contextual information required by the regulation to compute suitable penalties.
+If present, `needs` is an array containing one or more of the following strings:
+- `age`: the age of the defendant
+- `prior`: the list of prior infractions of the defendant
+- `is_construction`: was the defendant a construction worker at the time of the violation.

 Some examples:
 - 286-108, "Examination of applicants", merely describes how driving tests should